graalvm/workshops/native-image/micronaut-webserver/README.md

     The expected output is:
     ```bash
     REPOSITORY   TAG                                      IMAGE ID       CREATED         SIZE
-    webserver    distroless-java-base.dynamic-optimized   5e16a58b1649   23 seconds ago  220MB
+    webserver    distroless-java-base.dynamic-optimized   5e16a58b1649   10 minutes ago  102MB
-    webserver    distroless-java-base.dynamic             d7c449b9373d   45 seconds ago  246MB
+    webserver    distroless-java-base.dynamic             d7c449b9373d   12 minutes ago  132MB
+    webserver    distroless-java-base.jlink               dde1eb772aa5   15 minutes ago  167MB
-    webserver    distroless-java-base.jar                 e285476a8266   32 minutes ago  306MB
+    webserver    distroless-java-base.jar                 e285476a8266   32 minutes ago  216MB
-    webserver    eclispe-temurin-jar                      f6eef8d2aa40   33 minutes ago  582MB
+    webserver    eclispe-temurin-jar                      f6eef8d2aa40   33 minutes ago  472MB
     ```

-    The binary size decreased by **29MB** (from 194MB to 165MB) just by applying the file size optimization - with no change in behavior or startup time!
+    The executable size decreased by **24MB** (from 86MB to 62MB) just by applying the file size optimization - with no change in behavior or startup time!
-    The size of the container is cut down from **246MB** to **220MB**.
+    The size of the container is cut down from **132MB** to **102MB**.

 ## **STEP 5**: (Optional) Build a Size-Optimized Native Image with SkipFlow and Run Inside a Container